 Skip to content

-Context Weaver Architecture v1 — 100ms Budget Mode
+Context Weaver Architecture — 100ms Budget Mode

-(with Taxonomy Vector Store scalability, Fast Track, distilled-first routing, and taxonomy stability)
+(with Taxonomy Vector Store scalability, Fast Track, distilled-first routing and taxonomy stability)

 0. Role

-(user prompt + early lexical candidates) into a taxonomy-coherent label set that can be safely used for:
+The Context Weaver transforms a noisy linguistic signal (user prompt + early lexical candidates) into a taxonomy-coherent routing output that can be safely consumed by the online loop.

 1. Non-negotiable principles